 There are many theories on the genetics of hair loss.
 You may have heard the popular myth that hair loss is passed down to men from the mother’s side of the family and to women from their father’s side.
 These myths travel alongside countless other genetic theories regarding how hair loss may be transmitted from one generation to the next.

-While it is clear that male pattern baldness, or androgenetic alopecia, is genetically-based and that common baldness cannot occur without the presence of specific inherited genes, we now know that these genes can be passed to offspring from either parent.
+While it is clear that hereditary male pattern baldness (androgenetic alopecia), is genetically-based and that common baldness cannot occur without the presence of specific inherited genes, we now know that these genes can be passed to offspring from either parent.
 What is still unclear is the exact mode of inheritance and the relative importance of each parent.

 Many theoretical models have been proposed that focus on one particular dominant gene, but what is becoming apparent is that genetic hair loss is a polygenic trait.
-That is to say, it is a complex genetic condition, most likely involving many different genes.
+Hereditary hair loss is a complex genetic condition, most likely involving the expression of many different genes.

 Understanding the genetics of hair loss has practical implications for both the diagnosis and treatment of baldness.